 Stages of Periodontal Disease

 As the periodontal disease progresses it is now becoming harder to treat and control.
 The difference between gingivitis and periodontitis is that gingivitis only infects the gum tissue that surrounds the teeth while the periodontal disease process also invades the bone that provides support and stability for the teeth.
 The bacteria eventually invades past the initial the gum line area and destruction begins to the point that gums may begin to separate or pull away from the teeth (taking away support and connective fibers with it).
 What results are called periodontal pockets.
 These pockets allow for bacteria to invade below the gum line.
 They eventually become loaded with toxic plaque and bacteria that moves and works its way deeper.
 It begins to erode the bone below the gum line.
-A patient’s bite will be affected (as the teeth shift or loosen) by the lost support which then affects chewing and other functions.
+A patient’s bite will be affected (as the teeth shift or loosen) by the lost support which then affects chewing and other daily functions.

 How Do I Know If I Have Periodontal Disease?